CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 A `struct` is a group of named fields.
 Their fields have names, unlike `enum`s.

-For example, a person in a contact book could be defined as a struct:
+For example, a person in a contact book could be defined as a struct.

 ```
 struct Person {